masitamohamad/Big-Five-Stocks/README.md

 ## Project Objective

-In this project, we will create an interactive dashboard visualizing NASDAQ stock data of the tech companies dubbed as the Big Five tech giants; Apple, Google, Amazon, Facebook and Microsoft, using JavaScript and HTML.
+In this project, we will create an interactive dashboard visualizing NASDAQ stock data of the tech companies dubbed the Big Five tech giants; Apple, Google, Amazon, Facebook and Microsoft.
 These five prominent American technology companies have a combined market capitalization of over $4 trillion.

 ![wall-street](Images/wall-street.jpg)